its-vccground/Vindriktning-2.0/README.md

     MEM4 : Stores LUX lower threshold value.
 Default is 5. e.g.Command Syntex: MEM4 6
     MEM5 : Stores LUX upper threshold value.
 Default is 10. e.g.Command Syntex: MEM5 15
     MEM6 : Stores PM2.5 offset value for Home Assistant.
 Default is 0. e.g.Command Syntex: MEM6 45 or MEM6 -20
-    MEM7 : Stores AutoMode control value for controlling LED panel.
+    MEM7 : Enable/disable automatic LED control.
 Default is 1. e.g.Command Syntex: MEM7 0 or MEM7 1

     Event ShowCurrent : Show currently configured memory variable values Event BackupMySettings : Backup currently configured memory variable values Event ShowBackup : Show variable values currently stored in backup Event RestoreMySettings : Restore memory variable values from backup Event RestoreDefaults : Restore all values to default

+Note:

+- Set MEM4 to 0 if you want to keep the LED's ON in dark/night time.
+(Restart required)
+- Set MEM7 to 0 if you want to control LED's manually from Home Assistant.
+MEM4 should also be set to 0 when you set MEM7 0.
+(Restart required)

-Full details on why and how to use these settings, are explained in video number 37 on "vccground" YouTube Channel.
+Full details on why and how to use these settings, are explained in video number 37 on "vccground" YouTube Channel https://tinyurl.com/vccground

-Join "vccground" telegram channel to ask any query thereafter.
+Join "vccground" telegram channel https://t.me/vccground to ask any query thereafter.